Shuttle Endeavour sets off for California museum

 "There's sadness to see it go, but the space shuttle program had to end for us to move on to the next thing," said astronaut Greg Chamitoff.

-NASA retired its three-ship fleet last year after completing the U.S. portion of the $100 billion (61.6 billion pounds) International Space Station, a permanently staffed research complex that is owned by 15 nations and flies about 250 miles (400 km) above Earth.
+NASA retired its three-ship fleet last year after completing the U.S. portion of the $100 billion International Space Station, a permanently staffed research complex that is owned by 15 nations and flies about 250 miles above Earth.

 The agency is developing a spaceship and rocket that can fly astronauts to the moon, asteroids and eventually Mars.
 The first flight with a crew, however, is not expected until 2021.